csdu/sankalan-portal/README.md

 php artisan serve
 ```

-This serve your website at `localhost:8000`, you can now open this up in your browser.
+This will serve your website at `localhost:8000`, you can now open this up in your browser.

 But, wait a minute! we have not created the tables in our database, you might get error on some pages even.
 To create all the tables & seed your database with dummy data, run: